laravel/docs/eloquent-factories.md

         return FlightFactory::new();
     }

-Next, define a `model` property on the corresponding factory:
+Then, define a `model` property on the corresponding factory:

     use App\Administration\Flight;
     use Illuminate\Database\Eloquent\Factories\Factory;